Surender1987/WebAPIDocumentationWithSwagger/README.md

-# WebAPIDocumentationWithSwagger
+# ASP.net core web api documentation with swagger/openApi
-ASP.Net core web api with swagger
+In the world of web api and microservices, understanding web api's methods and endpoints is quite challenging.
+Traditional way to create documentaion as file with word or PDF.
+But it is very difficult to maintaine and keeping documentaion updated as per changes.
+Now swagger which also know as openAPI solves the problem of web api documetaion